cds-snc/pulse/docs/additions.md

 #### The scanning process

 The scanning is done by [domain-scan](https://github.com/cds-snc/domain-scan), using a subset of it's capabilities, namely the [pshtt](https://github.com/dhs-ncats/pshtt) and [sslyze](https://github.com/nabla-c0d3/sslyze) scanners.
 The scan is kicked off by the `update.py` module.
-Unfortunatly since `domain-scan` was written as a dedicated application itself and not a library for re-use, the `update` module resorts to calling building command-line commands and running them with the `subprocess` module.
+Unfortunatly since `domain-scan` was written as a dedicated application itself and not a library for re-use, the `update` module resorts to building command-line commands and running them with the `subprocess` module.

 #### Results analysis